StoneT2000/Dimensions/README.md

 # Dimensions

-This is an **open sourced** **generic** **Artificial Intelligence competition framework**, intended to provide you fully scalable infrastructure needed to run your own AI competition with no hassle.
+This is an **open sourced** **generic** **Artificial Intelligence competition framework**, intended to provide you the fully scalable infrastructure needed to run your own AI competition with no hassle.

 All you need to do?

-Code a competition design and code a bot
+Code a **competition design** and code a **bot**

 Dimensions handles the rest, including match and tournament running, security, scalability and a local API and website through which you can monitor and control the entire system.

 The framework was built with the goals of being **generalizable** and **accessible**.
 That's why Dimensions utilizes an I/O based model to run competitions and pit AI agents against each other (or themselves!), allowing it to be generic and language agnostic so anyone from any background can compete in your competition design.

-It generalizes to many scenarios, and is able to recreate a range of systems from the Halite 3 AI competition, Battlecode 2020, to a generalized [Open AI's Gym](https://gym.openai.com/) that is open to machine learning in all languages.
+It generalizes to many scenarios, and is able to recreate a range of systems from the Halite 3 AI competition, Battlecode 2020, to a generalized [Open AI Gym](https://gym.openai.com/) that is open to machine learning in all languages in addition to Python through simple stdio.

 This was inspired by [Battlecode](battlecode.org/) and [Halite](https://halite.io/)